-Edmontosaurus is a dinosaur that holds a unique place in the annals of paleontology.
-This herbivorous giant, named after the city of Edmonton, Canada, roamed the earth during the Late Cretaceous period.
+Edmontosaurus was a herbivorous dinosaur, named after the city of Edmonton, Canada, that roamed the earth during the Late Cretaceous period.
 This was a time of great diversity and change in the dinosaur world.

 Edmontosaurus Key Facts